 Kaui Matutino, received the 2018 UHCC Scholarship to participate in 9-day Hakuoh University International Study Tour in Japan.
 She also received the $8000 Honda Scholarship to study abroad in Berlin, Germany through the AIFS Study Abroad Program.

 Kenneth Smith received two 2018 UHCC Scholarships, totaling $14,000 to study in Hirosaki, Japan.
 He is the one of the first two students from Hawaiʻi to be selected to attend Hirosaki University for an academic year.

-Thank you to all who responded to the call for information on the many accomplishments of our faculty, staff, lecturers, and students from June 2017-May 2018. if there is an accomplishment or achievement that is not listed here, please send the information to Cindy Martin at email@example.com for future listing.
+Thank you to all who responded to the call for information on the many accomplishments of our faculty, staff, lecturers, and students from June 2017-May 2018. if there is an accomplishment or achievement that is not listed here, please send the information to Erin Thompson at email@example.com for future listing.